 If you want a lightweight growth check: Use Morningfame.

-Why Retention Tools Matter
+Why Do Retention Analytics Tools Matter for Watch Time?

 Retention is most useful when it leads to a concrete change.
 A good tool should show where the curve drops, explain the likely cause, and help you decide what to change next.